HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/README.md

 ## Step 1: Create Dataset and its Labels
 if you want to try with UCF50 – Action Recognition Dataset, then you can click the link and follow the origin way.
 Here I'm going to show how to prepare your own dataset with a youtube video

 1.1 Here is a youtube video link https://www.youtube.com/watch?v=_q3kA8OwZoU dowload it with whatever way you want (I recommend this website: https://yt1s.ltd/zh-tw164h/youtube-to-mp4 )

 1.2 (optional) Trim the video with whatever you want (I recommend this website: https://online-video-cutter.com/tw/ ).
 Now I get a 6sec video showing a car turning left

 1.3 Turned the mp4 into several consecutive frames with ffmpeg.
 You can download here: https://www.ffmpeg.org/
-![my first git tutorial](https://github.com/HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/assets/74261517/d70a2c34-bdde-458a-bcc3-fe8ed83c697f) install it and operate it with your terminal
+![my first git tutorial](https://github.com/HunterWang123456/CNN_LSTM_LRCN_for_rear_signal/assets/74261517/d70a2c34-bdde-458a-bcc3-fe8ed83c697f) install it and operate it with your terminal of course, if you think that preparing your own data is very time consuming and effort costing, you can also choose to download a dataset containing  consecutive frames.
+As far as I'm concerned, I chooes the Vehicle Rear Signal Dataset (http://vllab1.ucmerced.edu/~hhsu22/rear_signal/rear_signal#) which contained thousands of rear signal frames.

+## Step 1.5: Create Dataset -- subtraction of the consecutive frames
+according the this paper